SerCom-KC/cartoon-network-schedule/next-showings.md

 04:30PM Craig of the Creek - Sunday Clothes; Escape from Family Dinner
 05:00PM We Bare Bears - Googs
 06:00PM We Bare Bears - Paperboyz
-07:00PM We Bare Bears - Bear Squad; Bro Brawl
+07:00PM We Bare Bears - Bro Brawl; Bear Squad
 07:30PM We Bare Bears - Hurricane Hal; The Park

 ### Tuesday, July 31st